ozymaxx/multimodal_datacollection_adhocsearch/README.md

-# Video Search Application for Case Studies
+# Video Search Application for Multi-Modal Data Collection Studies
 This is a basic application to perform video search tasks in our case studies.

 ## Requirements